Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Integrated Development Environment (IDE)

-A software environment that combines a code editor, a compiler or interpreter, and an output panel in one place, so programmers can write and test code without switching between separate applications.
+A software environment that combines a code editor, a compiler, and an output panel in one place, so you can write and test code without switching between separate applications.

 2. Creating a GDB Online User Account